mingogg/ClientFlow/README.md

 Designed with efficiency AND speed in mind, it streamlines client follow-ups, simplifies data visualization, and minimizes the risk of accidental edits that can occur when multiple users share the same document.

-What makes this app truly special is its keyboard-driven user experience (UX), which eliminates the need for a mouse entirely:
+Why This App Stands Out: its keyboard-driven user experience (UX), which eliminates the need for a mouse entirely:

 Enter: Quickly search for clients without lifting your hands from the keyboard.